caksoylar/keymap-drawer/README.md

 keymap draw sweep_keymap.yaml >sweep_keymap.ortho.svg
 ```

 And you are done!
-You can render the SVG on your browser or use a tool like [CairoSVG](https://cairosvg.org/) or [Inkscape](https://inkscape.org/) to export to a different format.
+You can view the output SVG on your browser or use a tool like [CairoSVG](https://cairosvg.org/) or [Inkscape](https://inkscape.org/) to convert to a different format.

 > #### ℹ️ Specifying layouts in the CLI
 >